-(Mark One) ☑ OUARTERLY REPO RT PURSUANT TO SECTION 1: 3 OR 15(d) OF THE SECURIT FIES EXCHANGE ACT OF 1934 Qormirina incion arterly period ended June 30, 2 Tor the qu OR ☐ TRANSITION REPO RT PURSUANT TO SECTION 1 ΓΙΕS EXCHANGE ACT OF 1934 For the transition period fr ' ' ission File Number: 001-39567 , herapeutics, In Delaware 47-5617627 te or other jurisdiction of rporation or organization) (I.R.S.
-Employer Identification No.) 490 (Address 02472 (Zip Code) ' • • • e number, including area code: ' • ' Securities registered pursuant to S Section 12(b) of the Act: occurrico regioterea paroaane to e section 12(o) of the field Trading each class 001 par value per share Symbol(s) CCCC Name of each exchange on which registered The Nasdaq Global Select Market 1 : 5(d) of the Securities Exchange Act of 1934 during the proubject to such filing requirements for the past 90 days.
-3ceaing 5 S ed to be submitted pursuant to Rule 405 of Regulation S-required to submit such files).
-Yes \boxtimes No \square Γ ed filer, smaller reporting company, or an emerging grownd "emerging growth company" in Rule 12b-2 of the Excl Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \times indicate by check mark if the registrant ursuant to Section 13(a) of the Exchange transition period for complying with any new or revised f inancia Indicate by check mark whether t he registrant is a shell company (as defi ned in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 2, 2021, the registra ant had 48,454,266 shares of common s tock, \$0.0001 par value per share, o utstanding.
+(Mark One) ☑ OUARTERLY R EPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUE RITIES EXCHANGE ACT OF 1934 erly period ended March 3 • OR , ☐ TRANSITION R EPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUE RITIES EXCHANGE ACT OF 1934 For the transition period from n to sion File Number: 001-395 67 nerapeutics, I Delaware 47-5617627 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 490 Arsenal Way, Suite 200 Watertown, MA (Address of principal executive offices) (Zip Code) Registrant's telephone i number, including area cod le: (617) 231-0700 Securities registered pursua nt to Section 12(b) of the Act: 0 1 Trading \$0.0001 par value per share Symbol(s) CCCC Name of each exchange on which registered The Nasdaq Global Select Market Indicate by check mark who ether the registrant (1) has filed all reports requi red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the pren subject to such filing requirements for the past 90 days. eceding 2 , uired to be submitted pursuant to Rule 405 of Regulation S-T as required to submit such files).
+Yes \boxtimes No \square s rated filer, smaller reporting company, or an emerging growt and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company pany, indicate by check mark if the registrant haded pursuant to Section 13(a) of the Exchange A ed transition period for complying with any new or revised fi nancia Indicate by check mark who ether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchang ge Act).
+Yes □ No ⊠ As of April 25, 2022, the re gistrant had 48,797,226 shares of common stoc k, \$0.0001 par value per share, outstanding.